pajlada/pajbot-installers/pajbot2/README.md

 ~/.bash.aliases file is also updated to set the gopath and disable dotnet telemetry.
 ***
-Create 2 apps in the Twitch Developer site at <https://glass.twitch.tv/console/apps>
+Create 3 apps in the Twitch Developer site at <https://glass.twitch.tv/console/apps>

-Call them BOTNAME-PB2-USER and BOTNAME-PB2-BOT or something similar.
+Call them Botname-PB2-User and Botname-PB2-Bot and Botname-PB2-Streamer or something similar.

 Define the callback URL for the user application as <https://pb2.example.com/api/auth/twitch/user/callback">

 Define the callback URL for bot application as <https://pb2.example.com/api/auth/twitch/bot/callback">

+Define the callback URL for bot application as <https://pb2.example.com/api/auth/twitch/streamer/callback">

 Change the domain to your own.
 If you have a local install, change https to http in the urls.
 ***